African bank stress test flags systemic risks posed by nature loss

 The analysis in Zambia, Ghana, Rwanda, Morocco and Mauritius showed that firms in certain sectors could see profits as much as halve over the next two decades if impacts like deforestation and the loss of pollinators like bees continue to be ignored.

-Expanding on an initial analysis done in 2022, the new stress test - shared exclusively with Reuters - is the first since a global deal struck at COP15 in Toronto that year to look at how economically destabilising biodiversity loss could be.
+Expanding on an initial analysis done in 2022, the new stress test - is the first since a global deal struck at Cop15 in Toronto that year to look at how economically destabilising biodiversity loss could be.

 The World Economic Forum estimates that nearly two-thirds of Africa's economic output is either highly or moderately dependent on the natural environment.